wp-plugins/wangguard/readme.txt

 * +60.000 queries day, contact with us.

-Over 25.500.000+ Splogger/unwanted users blocked in just 2 years.
+Over 43.500.000+ Splogger/unwanted users blocked in just 2 years and half.

 WangGuard already is blocking 99.90% of sploggers and unwanted users.